FujiroAkakura/ssb-pub-underground/README.md

 choice to use it here is influenced by it's [excellent commandline api](https://scuttlebot.io/apis/scuttlebot/ssb.html), which allows the server to be used programmatically in various ways, as well as it's plug-in infrastructure.

+## Host machine

+This package is currently designed to be used on container host machines with [Docker installed](https://docs.docker.com/engine/install/), however the instructions below are currently for Debian-based host machines.
+You may be able to adapt them to your OS.

 ## Status

 Alpha, except pre-alpha as noted towards the end of this readme.
 Currently creates a server that doesn't do much on a host machine, but you can test that the server works (or doesn't).
 The intent is to offer a base that can make the server more usable with a simple code pull.

 It is recommended to wait to install, however, so update scripts/instructions can be created.

-## Attribution

-Forked from [ahdinosaur](https://github.com/ahdinosaur)'s [ssb-pub](https://github.com/ahdinosaur/ssb-pub) which was designed to install a pub on Digital Ocean, but since public pubs have fallen into of disfavor, it is unmaintained.
-The Digital Ocean / Kubernetes / Docker Install code has been removed.
-This package is currently designed to be used on any Debian-based machine with [Docker installed](https://docs.docker.com/engine/install/).

 ## Installation and Setup